 Clownfish lay their eggs on a small patch of rock that they’ve cleaned.
 In aquariums, aquarists often use pots or tiles as substitutes for more natural stones to make the job easier and keep new parents from accidentally eating the eggs.

-Do Clownfish Offent Spawn?
+Do Clownfish Offen Spawn?

 I examined how long it took for two pairs of clownfish to lay eggs, as well as generally how often they breed.
 One group seemed more regular in their breeding while the other one alternated between regular and irregular periods with no activity at all.